nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * 1c.
 Taskify warns that no modifying can take place if there are no updated fields filled in.

         Use case ends.
+---
 **Use case 9: Switch to Home tab**

 **MSS**

-1. User requests to got to Home Tab.
+1. User requests to switch to Home Tab.
 2. Taskify switches to Home Tab.

-    Use Case ends

 **Extensions**
 * 1a.
+If the user is currently in the Home tab
+    * 1a1.
+Taskify informs the User that it is currently in the Home tab.

+      Use case ends.

+* 1b.
 The User's input is unrecognisable to Taskify
-    * 1a1.
+    * 1b1.
 An error message is shown.

       Use case ends.

+---

 **Use case 10: Switch to Expired tab**